dennislee22/dennislee22.github.io/docs/cdppvc/addecs.md

     ![](../../assets/images/ecs/expandecs19.png)

     This will restart the entire ECS cluster.
-The nodes will be reflected as `NotReady`.
+During this process, the nodes will be reflected as `NotReady`.

     ```bash
     # kubectl get nodes